visres-ucsd/visres-dev-guide/README.md

 Version control software allows us to keep a history of changes for a set of files, and perform related actions such as compare versions.
 More information can be found [here](https://www.geeksforgeeks.org/version-control-systems/).

-Code for specific studies should have its own repository.
+Code for specific studies within the Shiley Eye Institute should have its own repository, as should reused code.
+However, careful attention should be paid to security - please read [the following guide]

 ## Contributing